rxwei/tensorflow-swift/docs/AutomaticDifferentiationManifesto.md

 2. Quantized training

-   In quantized networks, gradients often have a different type than the quantized weight type.
-Conceptually, a quantized floating point number can be represented as the following struct:
+   Quantization techniques store and calculate numbers in more compact formats, i.e. a fixed-point data type.
+Conceptually, a quantized tensor for a real-valued `Tensor` can be represented as the following struct:

    ```swift
    struct QuantizedTensor<OriginalScalar, QuantizedScalar>